aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/README.md

 ## Testing After Deployment

-After deploying the infrastructure with Terraform, you have several options to test your AWS GenAI Chatbot:
+After deploying the infrastructure with Terraform, you have two main options to test your AWS GenAI Chatbot:

 ### Option 1: Using the React Frontend (Recommended)